SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 Note also that, once a thread has activated a query, it cannot pass it to another thread: solutions of a query must be retrieved by the thread which activated it.

-See [Multi Threaded Queries](TutorialMultithreaded.md) guides for further details and subtle points when potentially issuing multiple queries from various threads.
+See [Multi Threaded Queries](TutorialMultithreaded.md) guide for further details and subtle issues when potentially issuing multiple queries from various threads.

 ## Exceptions